 Module Title Advanced Theatre Skills

+Module Code LRU33004

+Module status Mandatory

+ECTS weighting 30

-Semester taught Michaelmas, Hilary and Trinity (6 week blocks that can be taken by individual students at defined periods throughout the year)
+Semester taught Michaelmas, Hilary and Trinity (6-week blocks that can be taken by individual students at defined periods throughout the year)

+Pre-requisites & co-requisites N/A

+Student Workload 30 ECTS

+Module Coordinator Barry Conway

-Teaching staff Eve D'Alton, Kevin Smith, Ivan Birthistle, Killian Waters, Jason
+Teaching staff Eve D'Alton, Kevin Smith, Ivan Birthistle, Jason Coogans, Dawn Browne, Clodagh Deegan, Aisling Mooney, Barry Conway, Vinny Murphy

-Coogans, Craig Starkie, Catherine Fay, Kate Ferris, Barry Conway, and Theatre Production from year 2.
+Module Learning Aims This module aims to build on the learning of Theatre Technology and Theatre Production from year 2.
 Students will assume a minimum of two roles on separate fully staged theatrical productions at The Lir Academy or one of our partner theatres; these roles will support their learning in their advanced theatre studies.
 Specialised training in the student's chosen discipline will also be provided.

-Vinny Murphy

-Module Learning Aims This module aims to build on the learning of Theatre Technology

-Module Learning Outcomes On successful completion of this module, students should be able to:

-1. Deliver a role within a theatrical production from initial stages to completion at a professional standard

-2. Respond to the needs of a professional creative team and support their vision to a professional standard

-3. Demonstrate a professional level of technical skills

-4. Produce all necessary production documentation relevant to their role to a professional standard.

-5. Critically analyse their own performance and be able to give and act on constructive criticism as part of a production team.
+Module Learning Outcomes On successful completion of this module, students should be able to: Deliver a role within a theatrical production from initial stages to completion at a professional standard Respond to the needs of a professional creative team and support their vision to a professional standard Demonstrate a professional level of technical skills Produce all necessary production documentation relevant to their role to a professional standard.
+Critically analyse their own performance and be able to give and act on constructive criticism as part of a production team.

-The students will take up two of the HOD (Head of department) roles including the senior roles of production manager, company stage manager, technical specialist or production specialist to realise two full theatre productions.
+Module Content The students will take up two of the HOD (Head of department) roles including the senior roles of production manager, company stage manager, technical specialist or production specialist to realise two full theatre productions.
 The students will also deliver a reflective essay on a production evaluating their development and critically examining their use of learned techniques specific to their chosen discipline.

-This module will be delivered through practice-based learning whereby the student will lead on the delivery of a technical role working on a theatrical production.
-The student's work will be self-directed with input and oversight from a professional tutor.
+Teaching and Learning Format This module will be delivered through practice-based learning whereby the student will lead on the delivery of a technical role working on a theatrical production.
+The student's work will be self- directed with input and oversight from a professional tutor.
 Additional taught classes in the student's area of theatre skills will be provided.

-Module Assessment

-Components
+Module Assessment Components Continuous assessment of practice-based work in Theatre Production.
+Indicative bibliography See Reading List at end of handbook.